 Third Party Risk Management Objective

-The purpose or objective of running a third party risk management program is to demonstrate from a regulatory approach that any vendor has been vetted, managed and corrected to ensure that the solution provider may not fall foul of any federal consumer protection laws.
-In addition, ongoing management of your vendor panel offers strategic and competitive advantages.
+The purpose or objective of running a third party risk management program effectively is to show from a regulatory approach that any vendor has been vetted before final selection, is properly managed and actions are taken to ensure that the vendor may not fall foul of any federal consumer protection laws.
+Ongoing vendor management also provides strategic and competitive advantages.

 As stated by the CFPB guidance, the examiner must review and assess the ability to: detect, prevent and correct practices presenting a significant risk of violating the law and causing consumer harm.

-These same practices can be implemented by your internal team or outsourced knowledgeable vendor management servicer in terms of pre-contract due diligence, performance and contract management, policy and procedure review, onsite audits and noting corrective actions with enforceable action dates.
+These same recommendations can be implemented by your internal vendor managers or outsourced to a third party expert to assist, who can assist with terms of pre-contract due diligence, performance assessments, contract management, policy reviews, onsite audits and noting any findings or corrective actions with documented action dates.

-By adopting these best practices, not only will your fellow board members be able to demonstrate to the regulatory agencies your commitment to third party risk management, but your operation will have made significant strides in mitigating the impact of third party risk to your operation, executive team and shareholders.
+By implementing these best practices, not only will your board be able to demonstrate to the regulators your commitment to third party risk management, but your team will have made great strides in mitigating the impact of third party risk to your business operations, executive team, board and shareholders.

 Evaluate your vendor's regulatory risks ahead of time.
 Download this infographic to get started today.